Note: You must be logged in to add a sweepstakes to Sweeps Atlas

 do not need to list "employees of X are not eligible.
 That's standard.
 If it's a health-related sweep, it might say "Medicare/Medicaid/AARP members are not eligible", and that should be noted).

 - Tags.
 What's the prize ARV?
 Are there additional entries?
 Do you need a code?
 Is it a firearm related sweep?
-Check off what's appropriate for the prize
+Read each of the Tags and their descriptions.

 When entering local sweeps, if the sweep does not have an expiration date, please put one for 30 days out.
 If it is still going after 30 days, then update the expiration date for another 30 days out.
 Please make a best guess on the ARV.
 If you have to make an estimate put estimate next to the ARV.
 For example: